scream104/psych596/activities/power-analysis/power-analysis-instructions.md

  - The x-axis is possible values of the test statistic (in this case a t-stat)
  - The y-axis is relative probability (for a given value of the test statistic)
  - each point on the red curve (the central distribution) represents the probability of obtaining a given test statistic under the null hypothesis (given the calculated sample size)
- - each point on the blue curve (noncentral distribution) represents the probability of obtaining a given test statistic under the alternative hypothesis (given the effect size and calculated sample size)
+ - each point on the blue curve (noncentral distribution) represents the probability of obtaining a given test statistic under the alternative hypothesis (given the true effect size and calculated sample size)
  - the vertical line represents the critical statistic value (if you obtained a greater value you would reject the null)
  - the red shaded region represents type 1 error probability
  - the blue shaded region represents type 2 error probability

 #### Example 2: Two groups, one variable
 Now let's say you plan to have participants randomly assigned to one of two groups: 1 group undergoes an acute stress procedure, and 1 group undergoes a non-stress control procedure.
 You plan to measure participants' pupil diameter while looking at pictures of chocolate cake (after the stress/control procedure).
 You expect the measure to be normally distributed.
-The null hypothesis is that the each group's mean pupil diameter measurement is equivalent (i.e., that stress has no effect on pupil diameter).
-The alternative hypothesis is that mean pupil diameter is **different for the two groups** (i.e., the stress group mean is higher or lower than the control group mean).
+The null hypothesis is:

+*H<sub>0</sub>: the each group's mean pupil diameter measurement is equivalent* (i.e., that stress has no effect on pupil diameter).

+The alternative hypothesis is:
+*H<sub>a</sub>: that mean pupil diameter is* **different for the two groups** (i.e., the stress group mean is higher or lower than the control group mean).

 You will use a 2-sample t-test (2 tailed) of the stress group mean pupil diameter compared to the control group mean.
 You want to know **what is the sample size** you need to achieve 80% (.8) power for this procedure, if the true effect size is d=.5 (based on a meta-analysis - *note that this effect size is fictional*).
 Your alpha error threshold is .05, so now you have the three variables you need (effect size, alpha error, and statistical power) to determine the fourth (sample size) for the specified statistical model.